Thank you to our Sponsors:

 Please note: All times are Central European Time (CET)

-- increase focus on preparedness and resilience to confront global health and humanitarian emergencies.
+• increase focus on preparedness to resilience and tackle ever-increasing global health and humanitarian emergencies.

 TRENDS IN FINANCING EUROPE’S HEALTH AGENDA

-Financing and philanthropy is integral to advancing Europe’s health priorities.
+Financing and philanthropy are integral to advancing health priorities.
 The aim is to better understand the prosperity, social investing and impact drivers that fuel philanthropy in Europe and catalyze innovation and transformative financing.

 Sessions will focus on: